30 Most Famous Landmarks in North America

-There are many museums all around the US and North America to visit, each with its own collections and attractions, but the most famous one of them all has to be the Metropolitan Museum of Art in New York City.
+There are many museums around the US and North America to visit, each with its own collections and attractions, but the most famous one has to be the Metropolitan Museum of Art in New York City.
 It is one of the major landmarks in North America and garners an average of 6.7 million visitors per year.

 Mt Rushmore is a colossal sculpture that has been carved into the side of a mountain and features the four most popular US presidents.
 These are George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 It has been popular with visitors ever since it was first unveiled.

 The Grand Canyon is one of the top landmarks in North America and attracts many tourists and locals year-round.
-It is neither the largest nor the deepest canyon in the world, but it has gained enough attention that it is one of the most well-known.
+It is neither the largest nor the deepest canyon in the world, but it has gained enough attention to make it one of the best national parks on the West Coast.